developerFarukk/dr_patient_manage_job_task/readme.md

 - **Database**: Ensure MongoDB is globaly installed and running locally.

 📬 **Contact**
-For issues or inquiries, reach out to [OMAR FARUK](mailto:web.omarfaruk.dev@gmail.com).
+For issues or inquiries, reach out to [DEVELOPER FARUK](mailto:web.omarfaruk.dev@gmail.com).
 Thank you 💜